Sunday, February 4, 2024

 • Peanut Mazapán - a crumbly Mexican candy made from peanuts and powdered sugar.

-Vanilla Ice Cream Project
+Vanilla Ice Cream Reviews

 I'm currently working on a vanilla ice cream project (and a vanilla extract project, but that's for another post).
 I'm trying at least 6-8 different vanilla ice cream recipes and reviewing them and setting 6 ounces aside of each for a taste test in a few weeks.
 I'm also experimenting with using different kinds of vanilla beans (Madagascar, Ugandan, and Mexican, at least) and different vanilla extracts (commercially available varieties for now, but eventually, I'll use my own).
 I'm mostly using Madagascar beans from Vanilla Bean Kings, which I highly recommend.